-p87.
-Global Bond-USD Hedged: USD hedged portfolios typically invest 40% or more of their assets in fixed-income instruments issued outside of the U.S. These portfolios invest primarily in investment-grade rated issues, but their strategies can vary.
+p47.
+Global Bond: Global bond portfolios typically invest 40% or more of their assets in fixed-income instruments issued outside of the U.S. These portfolios invest primarily in investment-grade rated issues, but their strategies can vary.
 Some follow a conservative approach, sticking with high-quality bonds from developed markets.
 Others are more adventurous, owning some lower-quality bonds from developed or emerging markets.
 Some portfolios invest exclusively outside the U.S., while others invest in both U.S. and non-U.S. bonds.
-Funds in this category hedge most of their non-U.S.-dollar currency exposure back to the U.S. dollar.
+Many consistently maintain significant allocations to non-U.S. dollar currencies, while others have the flexibility to make sizeable adjustments between their U.S. dollar and non-U.S. currency exposures.